What are the most exciting upcoming IPOs 2023 and beyond?

 The software supports all aspects of trade businesses, including marketing, scheduling, dispatch, payments, timesheets, payroll, and customer service management.

-Non-accredited retail investors can own ServiceTitan today via the Fundrise Innovation Fund (review).
+Ordinary investors can own ServiceTitan today via the Fundrise Innovation Fund.
+The minimum to invest is $10.

 Read more about the ServiceTitan IPO.